-1.3.1 exclusiv The number of full-time academic personnel, occupied exclusively at the institution, and their fields of expertise, adequately support the program of study.
-1.3.2 have the for teacl The members of teaching personnel for each course have the relevant formal and fundamental qualifications or teaching the course, as described by the legislation, including the following: 1.3.2.1 Subject specialization, preferably with a 1.3.2.1 Subject specialization, preferably with a doctorate, in the discipline.
-X 1.3.2.2 Publications within the discipline. Х 1.3.3 • ecializations of Visiting Professors adequately the program of study. Х 1.3.4 have the Teaching Personnel and Special Scientists ne necessary qualifications, adequate work nce and specialization to teach a limited number ses in the program of study. n/a 1.3.5 Personr ry program of study the Special Teaching nel does not exceed 30% of the Teaching ch Personnel. n/a 1.3.6 tertiary of recognize aching personnel of each private institution of education, to a percentage of at least 70%, has seed academic qualification, by one level higher tof the program of study in which he/she teaches.
-X 1.3.7 courses exclusiv taught b program of study, the ratio of the number of taught by full-time personnel, occupied rely at the institution, to the number of courses by part-time personnel, ensures the quality of the n of study.
-X 1.3.8 of teach o of the number of students to the total number ning personnel is adequate for the support and ording of the program's quality.
-X 1.3.9 ademic personnel's teaching load does not limit duct of research, writing, and contribution to the X 1.3.10 safegua redundancies / retirements, expected tent and promotions of academic personnel and the unimpeded implementation of the of study within a five-year span.
+1.3 Teachir ng Personnel 1 2 3 4 5 1.3.1 The number of full-time academic personnel, occupied exclusively at the institution, and their fields of expertise, adequately support the program of study.
+1.3.2 The me have the for teach including х 1.3.2.1 Subject specialization, preferably with a doctorate, in the discipline.
+X

+1.3.2.2 Publications within the discipline. Х 1.3.3 The specializations of Visiting Professors adequately support the program of study. Х 1.3.4 Special Teaching Personnel and Special Scientists have the necessary qualifications, adequate work experience and specialization to teach a limited number of courses in the program of study. n/a 1.3.5 In every program of study the Special Teaching Personnel does not exceed 30% of the Teaching Research Personnel. n/a 1.3.6 The teaching personnel of each private institution of tertiary education, to a percentage of at least 70%, has recognized academic qualification, by one level higher than that of the program of study in which he/she teaches.
+X 1.3.7 In the program of study, the ratio of the number of courses taught by full-time personnel, occupied exclusively at the institution, to the number of courses taught by part-time personnel, ensures the quality of the program of study.
+X 1.3.8 The ratio of the number of students to the total number of teaching personnel is adequate for the support and safeguarding of the program's quality.
+X 1.3.9 The academic personnel's teaching load does not limit the conduct of research, writing, and contribution to the society.
+X 1.3.10 Future redundancies / retirements, expected recruitment and promotions of academic personnel safeguard the unimpeded implementation of the program of study within a five-year span.
+X 1.3.11 The program's Coordinator has the qualifications and experience to efficiently coordinate the program of study.
 X